UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

       Looking for modules in a session on the cluster is closer to the truth

-.. challenge:: 2.
-Try to start julia without having loaded julia module
+!!! example "Challenge 2.
+Try to start julia without having loaded julia module"

 - If you have a ``julia`` module loaded already, you may unload it with the ``unload`` command.